netors/fetch-installer-pkg/README.md

 This is a script based [on Greg Neagle's `installinstallmacos.py`](https://github.com/munki/macadmin-scripts/blob/main/installinstallmacos.py).

-This script will find the latest macOS Big Sur entry in Apple's software update catalogs and download the "InstallAssistant" pkg which installs the "Install macOS Big Sur" application on your system.
+This script will find the latest macOS Sonoma entry in Apple's software update catalogs and download the "InstallAssistant" pkg which installs the "Install macOS Sonoma" application on your system.

-When you run the script it will present you with all the Big Sur Installers it finds in the software update catalog.
+When you run the script it will present you with all the Sonoma Installers it finds in the software update catalog.
 Choose one by entering the number and it will download the pkg file.

 ```
 ./fetch-installer-pkg.py